dvcrn/dvcrn.github.io/_posts/2015-11-27-spacemacs-for-atom.markdown

   }));
 ```

-##### objects everywhere
+##### confusing objects everywhere

 I'm a big functional guy and everywhere I go in the atom sourcecode, I am dealing with objects after objects.
 I can't count how many `@element` assignments and reads I saw.
 Some things are getting assigned at the top of an object, used at the bottom and changed 3x until it reached that spot.

 ##### cson
-For some reason someone decided that coffeescript is so great that we should also start writing json in coffeescript!
-Because... commas are evil or something.
-Oh boy.
+For some reason someone decided that coffeescript is so great that we should also start writing json in it!
+Because... commas are evil or something?

 I quickly ran away from it

 ### Atom, meet clojurescript

-Now, since then and now I got a lot better in clojurescript so I decided to give it another try.
+Now, since then and now I got a lot better in clojurescript so I decided to give it another go.
 I created a little [lein template](https://github.com/dvcrn/ajom) for creating atom plugins in clojurescript and hacked a bit here and there.

 __Turns out this works really well!__ Clojurescript and atom are like... emacs and elisp!
 You have all the power of clojurescript combined with all the customisation options atom gives you.
-You still have to deal with a ton of objects but still - this is making the idea of having a central configuration system so much more possible!
+You still have to deal with some quirks like passing objects around but still - this is making the idea of having a central configuration system so much more possible!

 Our clojurescript plugin could literally change how every other package reacts: how it is set up, what keybindings it uses, what options it needs and more.
-We could even change how other plugins look inside the editor.
+We could even change how other plugins look inside the editor by manipulating it's DOM representation.

-Short said, in the last few days I started porting a good chunk of functionality from sublimious to atom.
+Short said, in the last few days I started porting a bit of functionality from sublimious to atom.

 ![demo](/images/proton-demo.gif)